lpolish/luispulidocom-new-blog/src/content/posts/stockfish-chess-engine-architecture.md

 Configuration parameters allow fine-tuning engine behavior for specific applications.
 Hash table sizes, thread counts, and evaluation weights can be adjusted to optimize performance for particular hardware configurations or playing styles.

-## Technical Architecture Deep Dive
+## Technical Architecture Implementation

-The core search loop in Stockfish implements a sophisticated decision tree traversal with multiple optimization layers:
+The core search loop in Stockfish implements a sophisticated decision tree traversal with multiple optimization layers.
+The engine uses a carefully orchestrated combination of search techniques:

 ```cpp
 // Simplified representation of core search structure